Ahmedi7a/Fursati-front-end/README.md

 # Future Work

+*  Add search and filter options to find posts easily.
+* Support profile pictures and CV uploads for posts.
 * Real-time Notifications – Notify users about comments, likes, and updates on their saved places.
 * Dark Mode & UI Enhancements – Introduce dark mode and refine the user interface for a better experience.
 * Community Engagement Features – Enable users to follow others